MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Implemented proper user ID storage in Stripe customer metadata
 - Modified API endpoints to work with Vite instead of Next.js
 - Changed environment variable access from `process.env` to `import.meta.env` for Vite compatibility
+- Created a new `RedditImage` component to handle CORS issues with Reddit images:
+  - Handles image loading errors gracefully
+  - Provides fallback mechanisms for failed image loads
+  - Uses generated placeholders as a last resort
+  - Applies best practices for image loading
+- Updated components that display Reddit images to use the new `RedditImage` component:
+  - Updated `RedditAccounts.tsx` to use `RedditImage` for account avatars
+  - Updated `Calendar.tsx` to use `RedditImage` for post thumbnails and avatars
+  - Fixed type issues in the `Calendar.tsx` component related to Reddit post data structure
+- Added proper mapping for the API response in the Calendar component to match the RedditPost interface
+- Enhanced error handling for image loading across the application
+- Fixed NSFW content handling in Calendar component to ensure all content displays properly
+- Updated RedditImage component to handle NSFW thumbnails more effectively
+- Improved post details fetching to properly handle NSFW content and thumbnails
+- Removed content filtering from Reddit API integration
+- Set showNSFW to true by default in Dashboard component

 ### Stripe Integration Fixes
 - Fixed several critical issues with Stripe integration: